jgordini/apl-quest-notes/apl-quest/2014/It-Is-All-Right-APLQuest-2014-1.md

 This solution uses the [matrix inverse (domino) function](https://aplwiki.com/wiki/Matrix_Inverse) to check if the triangle is right-angled.
 1. `⌹` - Apply matrix inverse to both arguments
 2. `÷⍥⌹` - Divide the inversed arguments
-3. `≡÷` - Check if the result is identical to the regular division of the arguments
+3. `≡÷` - Check if the result is identical to the regular division of the arguments using [match](https://aplwiki.com/wiki/Match)

 This is derived from: